Sparn96/BiomeGenerator/README.md

 This code is older and will probably only be used for reference

-#Explinaiton of what this project does
+#Explaination of what this project does

 As of right now, this project is meant to test different methods / theories of biome distribution and creation.